 Parametrization of hydrological processes.
 ORCHILEAK was previously parametrized and validated for the Amazon (Lauerwald et al., 2017; Hastie et al., 2019; Lauerwald et al., 2020), Congo (Hastie et al., 2021) and Lena (Bowring et al., 2020) basins.
-In our study of the European river network, we updated ORCHILEAK with the more recent hydrology scheme of the recent standard version of ORCHIDEE (svn 5091).
-This hydrology scheme has been calibrated against observed runoff at a global scale (Ringeval et al., 2012; Yang et al., 2015).
-Furthermore, MacBean et al. (2020) has evaluated the model performance for simulating soil moisture in temperate ecosystem.
-This new hydrology scheme features -a dynamic surface roughness of the vegetation, which decreases the aerodynamic resistance near the surface when vegetation cover is low, leading to lower ground temperatures and thus lower evaporation rates.
+In our study of the European river network, we used the default parameter values of Lauerwald et al. (2017) excepted for the surface roughness of the vegetation that was adjusted.
+This parameter increases the aerodynamic resistance near the surface when vegetation cover is low, leading to lower https://doi.org/10.5194/esd-2021-44 Preprint.
+Discussion started: 22 June 2021 © Author(s) 2021.
+CC BY 4.0 License.

+ground temperatures and thus lower evaporation rates.
 This adjustment was deemed necessary in order to better capture the observed mean and seasonal variability of the discharge along the European river network.
-The two othersreduction factors parameters controlling DOC leaching from the top soil to the headwaters streams were also adjusted (see 2.1.4).

 Spin-up.
 Before the model can be used to simulate C dynamics over the past decades, a spin up is needed to reach an assumed steady state for the C fluxes during the pre-industrial period.
 This steady state is achieved by spinning up ORCHILEAK for 15000 years.
-The spin up was realized by recursively looping over 27-4 years of climate forcing using the WFDEI forcing dataset over the 19801979-2006-1982 period (because the first year of the forcing, 1978, is incomplete) and constant land cover and atmospheric CO2 concentration of 286 ppm (Guimberteau et al., 2018) corresponding to year 1861.
+The spin up was realized by recursively looping over 27 years of climate forcing using the WFDEI forcing dataset over the 1980-2006 period and constant land cover and atmospheric CO2 concentration of 286 ppm (Guimberteau et al., 2018) corresponding to year 1861.
 After the end of the spin-up, the soil C stock across the entire European continent changed by less than 1% over a century of simulation, which we considered close enough to steady-state.

 Transient runs.
-Using the steady-state outputs as initial condition, the first part of the transient simulation (1861-1977) was carried out with increasing atmospheric CO2 concentration, changing land use and land cover and with river routing activated while still looping over the same 27 years of climate forcing (1979-2006) of the WFEDI forcing datasetused for the spin-up because no climate forcing data prior to 1978 was available.
-From then onwards 1979 onwards, the WFDEI atmospheric forcing data was applied over the entire period covered by this product with the changing land cover map and atmospheric CO2 values applied for each year of simulation.
-(1978 2014).
+Using the steady-state outputs as initial condition, the first part of the transient simulation (1861-1977) was carried out with increasing atmospheric CO2 concentration, changing land use and land cover and with river routing activated while still looping over the same 27 years of climate forcing used for the spin-up because no climate forcing data prior to 1978 was available.
+From then onwards, the WFDEI atmospheric forcing data was applied over the entire period covered by this product (1978-2014).